Mohd-Azhar-Tanwar/Netflix-clone/README.md

 # Netflix-clone
-Netflix clone using HTML and CSS.
+Netflix clone using HTML and CSS(Responsive static website).